FortinetCloudCSE/AWS-FGT-201/content/_index.md

 ---
-title: "Securing Acme Corp's AWS Traffic Flows with FortiGate NGFW"
+title: "Securing Acme Corp's AWS Network with FortiGate NGFW"
 weight: 1
 archetype: home
 ---

 Acme Corp is migrating an on-premises 3-tier web app (presentation, application, database) to Amazon Web Services (AWS).

-In this workshop, you will learn how FortiGates can address the following standard **concerns and requirements** when migrating applications & workloads to public cloud.
+You will learn how FortiGates can address the following standard **concerns and requirements** when migrating applications and workloads to public cloud.

 **Concerns:**
   - Exposure to inbound internet attacks
   - Environment and application segmentation to reduce exploit blast radius
-  - Next generation firewall (NGFW) protection & URL filtering for outbound web traffic
+  - Next generation firewall (**NGFW**) protection and URL filtering for outbound web traffic
   - Simple security policy across corporate cyber infrastructure

 **Corporate Requirements:**